 Check in at Los Angeles Airport (LAX) or an airport at your convenience.
 Depart for London, England.

 Fly to Paris and arrive in the late afternoon.
 After hotel check-in and dinner, our guide will take you out to explore Paris night time and understand the title “The City of Light” given to this marvelous city.
-Embark on a boat trip along River Seine for absolutely scenic views of the Eiffel Tower.
+Embark on a boat trip along the River Seine for absolutely scenic views of the Eiffel Tower.
 Every night, every hour on the hour, the tower is covered in golden lights and sparkles for five whole minutes while its beacon lights up the city.
-For photography lovers, the Gardens of the Trocadero would offer a perfect spot to take shots of the Eiffel Tower.
 The Arch of Triumph will surely not be missed in our trip.
 (B/D)

 All day in Paris to fully embrace the richness of the culture, art, and history of the city.

-After museums and monuments, shopping is another feature of Paris that attracts millions of visitors every year.
+Shopping is another feature of Paris that attracts millions of visitors every year.
 Indeed, Paris is one of the finest shopping meccas in the world.
-Ladies, be sure check out the fabulous boutiques and stores for all budgets, from the Champs Elysees with luxury names like Louis Vuitton to Rue Saint-Honoré with classic designers like Versace and Hermes.
+Ladies, be sure to check out the fabulous boutiques and stores for all budgets, from the Champs Elysees with luxury names like Louis Vuitton to Rue Saint-Honoré with classic designers like Versace and Hermes.
 (B/D)

-Journey to the city of Beaune in southern France.
-Beaune is one of the key wine centers in France, and the center of Burgundy wine production and business.
-You’ll get to taste 5 types of wine at a winery which has been in business since the 8th century.
-A must-try specialty while you’re in Beaune, is Crème de cassis.
-It is a sweet, dark red liqueur made from blackcurrants.
+Journey to the city of Beaurne in southern France.
+Beaurne is one of the key wine centers in France, and the center of Burgundy wine production and business.
+A must-try specialty while you’re in Beaurne is Crème de cassis.
+It is a sweet, dark red liqueur made from black currants.
 Homemade nougat is the candy specialty of the town.
 There will be aisles upon aisles of every imaginable kind of nougat ready for you to give a taste.
-(B/D)

-In the afternoon, we’ll transfer to Annecy, called a “Venice of the Alps” – a well-deserved title.
+In the afternoon, wel’ll transfer to Annecy, called “Venice of the Alps” – a well deserved title.
 Take a stroll and let yourself get lost among the whimsical canals of Annecy.
 Its winding cobblestone streets lined by pastel houses and bright flower boxes will make you fall in love with this small French town.
-Shopping and tasting French-made ham (jambon) are also not to be missed while you’re in Annecy.
+Shopping and tasting the French-made ham (jambon) are also not to be missed while you’re in Annecy.
 Overnight in Geneva.
 (B/D)